Vestmannaeyjar: Climate

 With extremely high precipitation considering the latitude, Vestmannaeyjar features a subpolar oceanic climate (Cfc) under the Köppen climate classification.
 It is often very windy in the islands, and the highest wind speed measured in Iceland, measuring at 61 m/s, which was recorded in Stórhöfði, the southernmost of the island's two major peninsulas.
 The main wind directions are easterly and south-easterly.
-The islands enjoy the country's highest average annual temperature, the Gulf Stream having a strong warming effect, especially in winter.